IshadP/Vault/content/1-Product Design/Omnify Assesment - Ishad Pande.md

 Apps's goal is to help busy young professionals improve their mental well-being through short mindfulness activities, designed for those who understand the benefits but lack the time for longer practices.
 ### Features:
 1. **Dynamic Mood Check-in:** The app asks for their current emotional state to provide personalized activity suggestions.
 This helps user by adapting to there daily mental state and helps them by giving him a simple way to identify his feelings.
 2. **Time-Labeled "Bite-Sized" Sessions:** Every exercise is clearly labeled with its duration (e.g., "5 min," "11 min").
-This directly serves young profeesionals need for very short sessions  preference for routines under 20 minutes.
+This directly serves young professionals need for very short sessions.
 3. **Visual Progress Tracking:** The progress and calendar screens provide a clear visual history of completed sessions and time invested.
 This is crucial for Tamara, who is motivated by seeing visible benefits, and helps make the process more concrete for Aryan.
 4. **Goal-Oriented Routines:** Users can set a daily priority, like "Focus," to receive curated, relevant exercises.
 This gives Aryan the clarity and purpose he seeks and helps Tamara avoid feeling overwhelmed by choice.